johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## 1/Mar/2025 Update

 - During testing with JMRI the infrared sensors are not reporting corectly within JMRI at the start of the day.
-Thisseems to be an issue on my system only, I will try changing out the Arduino Nano and the shield one at a time to try and issolate the issue.
+This seems to be an issue on my system only, I will try changing out the Arduino Nano and the shield one at a time to try and issolate the issue.
 - If you are using LCC without JMRI once nodes are configured this will not be an issue.

 ----